UBC-CIC/Student-Connect-App/docs/DataAggregationArchitecture.md

 ## Data Aggregation

 Here is a diagram representing the processing flow for data aggregation from websites with desired content:
+NOTE: Step Functions are shown in the diagram as numbered boxes on the Lambdas for simplicity, and to easily demonstrate scalability

 ![Data Aggregation Workflow](./DataAggregationWorkflow.png)

 The workflow is as follows:

+* A Cloudwatch Time-based event is used to trigger the Step Functions workflow which starts with the Data Parsing Lambda first.

-* A Lambda function (marked by the blue `1`) is designed to gather desired data from a source, and persist it into a DynamoDB Table.
+* The Data Parsing Lambda function (marked by the blue `1`) is designed to gather desired data from a source, and persist it into a DynamoDB Table.
 Let's refer to the list of data items obtained from the website as documents henceforth The Lambda performs the following tasks:
   - Parses raw, unstructured documents into a semi-structured document format, while making sure it has a